 In my internship in college, I learned way more than I thought I could.
 That was an experience that showed me how little I actually knew and how much I still had to learn.

-Now, I’m fairly comfortable with beginner-intermediate programming concepts, and have some paid experience with a few different languages.
-I’m also comfortable with basic usage of Linux systems and command line tools.
-I try to learn a lot outside of what I do at work.
+Now, I’m proficient in intermediate programming concepts, and have some paid experience with a few different languages.
+I’m also experience with usage of Linux systems and command line tools.
+I try to learn a lot outside of what I do at work (this website for instance).

 For a more comprehensive story of my history as a WCA competitor you can check this page.